CodeAndCake/HG2TWL/README.md

 # 2. Hacking games...

-Young people are avid *consumers* of games, especially video games.
+Many of your students are avid *consumers* of games, especially video games.

 **Making** (as opposed to consuming) games is the key.